graceblazey/INF6027-4000/README.md

 2. Ensure `dataset.csv` is in the working directory and load in the data.
 3. Clean the data using the steps in lines 14-28.
 4. Separate the genres to be used.
 Other genres can be used if care is taken to replace every instance of the old genre in the code.
-5.Exploratory data analysis produces PCA graph and brief observation of popularity correlation with another variable.
+5.Exploratory data analysis, lines 39-74 produces PCA graph and brief observation of popularity correlation with another variable.
-6. Multinomial logistic regression on lines 69-94.
+6. Multinomial logistic regression on lines 78-117.
 Sankey diagram can be produced on lines 96-106
-7. Multiple linear regression on lines 108-202, each genre is modeled in turn and graphics are produced during modelling.
+7. Multiple linear regression on lines 120-218, each genre is modeled in turn and graphics are produced during modelling.

 ## Instructions for running INF4000_main